Hieromon/AutoConnect/mkdocs/wojson.md

 In addition to the above procedure, to completely cut off for binding with the ArduinoJson library, turn off the ArduinoJson use indicator which is declared by the [AutoConnect definitions](api.md#defined-macros).
 Its declaration is in **AutoConnectDefs.h** file.[^1]

-[^1]:Detaching the ArduinoJson library reduces the sketch size by approximately 10K bytes.
+[^1]:Detaching the ArduinoJson library reduces the Sketch size by approximately 10K bytes.

 ```cpp
 // Comment out the AUTOCONNECT_USE_JSON macro to detach the ArduinoJson.